City of Immortals: Père-Lachaise Cemetery, Paris

 About the Author

 Writer and photographer Carolyn Campbell is a native of Washington, D.C., has lived in Paris, and is now a resident of Los Angeles.
 A published author and exhibited photographer, her fascination with Père-Lachaise was kindled on a first visit to Paris in the early 1980s.
 With the support and encouragement of her mentor, John Russell—the late New York Times art critic—she embarked on her research and photo documentation of the world-famous cemetery.
 A summa cum laude graduate of the Maryland Institute College of Art, she has been working as an arts and communications specialist for over 30 years.
-She has held executive positions with the Corcoran Gallery of Art, the American Film Institute, and the UCLA School of the Arts and Architecture, where she also served as editor of the UCLA Arts magazine for 14 years.
+She has held executive positions with the Corcoran Gallery of Art, the American Film Institute and the UCLA School of the Arts and Architecture.

 About the Contributing Photographer